blockchainsllc/in3-docs/docs/getting_started.md

         minimum stake of the server.
 Only nodes owning at least this amount will be chosen.

     --replaceLatestBlock
-        if specified, the blockNumber *latest* will be replaced by blockNumber-(specified value).
+        if specified, the blockNumber "latest" will be replaced by blockNumber-(specified value).

     --requestCount
         the number of requests sent when getting a first answer.